zulip/zulip/docs/subsystems/billing.md

 To set up the development environment to work on the billing code:

 - Create a Stripe account
+- Ensure that the [API version](https://stripe.com/docs/api/versioning) of your Stripe account is same as `STRIPE_API_VERSION` defined in `corporate/lib/stripe.py`.
+You can upgrade to a higher version from the Stripe dashboard.
 - Go to <https://dashboard.stripe.com/account/apikeys>, and add the publishable key and secret key as `stripe_publishable_key` and `stripe_secret_key` to `zproject/dev-secrets.conf`.